 Whether this issue is enough to put you off buying a Minolta Rokkor is up to you, but as there are plenty of other 35mm vintage lenses out there to choose from, I can see how you might want to leave the Rokkors alone.

-From my personal experience, even having a slight lag on the aperture closing up hasn’t affected the output I get from this lens, and it’s output that I’ve been very happy with so far.
+From my personal experience shooting this on a digital camera in aperture mode, having a slight lag on the blades opening or closing up hasn’t affected the output I get, and it’s output that I’ve been very happy with so far.

 So, to buy or not to buy?